CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Take part/cc1_download.md

 All participants will require the **core** data package.
 Participants using machine learning approaches will additionally require the **train** data package.
 Participants wishing to extend the training set by using our provided scene rendering tools will also require the high order ambisonic impulse responses (i.e., the **hoairs** package).

-To unpack the data we recommend you follow the instructions in the [Clarity Challenge GitHub repository](https://github.com/claritychallenge/clarity).
+To unpack the data we recommend you follow the instructions in the [Cadenza Challenge GitHub repository](https://github.com/CadenzaProject/Cadenza).